umrover/mrover-ros/src/esw/odrive/README.md

 `$ odrivetool` \
 The odrives should automatically connect.
 Using the odrvX.axisY (0 or 1 depending on the ODrive with the id) in place of m_axis, execute all of the following commands for axis0 and axis1. \
 `$ odrvX.axis0.requestedstate = AXIS_STATE_FULL_CALIBRATION_SEQUENCE ` \
 The motor should beep and start calibrating now.
 If it does not go to the **Errors** section below.
 Once it has finished, type \
 `$ odrvX.axis0.motor.config.pre_calibrated = True ` \
 `$ odrvX.axis0.encoder.config.pre_calibrated = True ` \
 Repeat these three commands for axis1 as well.
 Then type \
 `$ odrvX.reboot()`

-### Off Nominal Behavior Handling
+---

-### ODrive Errors
+## ODrive Errors

 If the ODrive throws an error, odrive_bridge will tell it to reboot.
 The error will be displayed in the terminal and the state will be displayed as ErrorState.
 Depending on which ODrive this happens on, either the front or back motors will be unresponsive for a minute until the ODrive finishes rebooting.
 The state will automatically change from DisconnectedState to Armed upon completion.

+---

-### USB Disconnection
+## USB Disconnects
 If the ODrive is disconnected from the USB port, odrive_bridge will print "ODrive has been unplugged" to the terminal, and will change the state to DisconnectedState until the connection is reestablished.
 At that point the state will automantically change to Armed.

+---

-### Debugging (on the Jetson)
+## Debugging (on the Jetson)
 First make sure that the odrives.py is not running.
 In order to see if there are any ODrive errors, ssh into the Jetson \
 `$ ssh mrover@10.1.0.1` \
 `$ mrover` \
-The terminal should now display that you are in mrover@mrover-Jetson  \
+The terminal should now display that you are on the Jetson.
 `$ cd ~/.mrover` \
 `$ source bin/activate` \
 `$ odrivetool` \
 `$ dump_errors(odrv0)` \
 `$ dump_errors(odrv1)`

+---

 ## Common Errors

-### ODrive is not responding to calibration
+#### ODrive is Not Responding to Calibration
 At this point you should be in odrivetool, if not, follow steps above to get there. \
 `$ dump_errors(odrvX, True)` \
 `$ dump_errors(odrvX, True)` \
 If an `ENCODER_HALL_ERROR` shows up only the first time, you are good to try calibration again.
 If no errors show up at all, or if the error persists, re-check your wiring.

-### Unexplained USB failures
+#### Unexplained USB Failures
 For running on the Jetson nano, if you are getting usb suspend errors, \
 ```sudo vi /boot/extlinux/extlinux.conf``` \
 At the end of APPEND add ```usbcore.autosuspend=-1``` \